When I heard Chris Rock say, “I won’t work colleges anymore, because they’ve gotten too conservative,” I paused.

 To be fair, I did make fun of white people names.

 After the audience ignored my “Hello,” it was obvious they weren’t going to pay attention to me telling jokes.
 Given that, I decided to speak with them, to do interactive material.
-I started working the room, dancing on verbal eggshells the whole time.
-I am not a stupid man; I knew going in I would have to tread lightly.
+I started working the room, dancing on verbal eggshells the whole time because I am not stupid.
+In situations like this, it’s best to tread lightly.

 For fifteen minutes I spoke with different tables, different students, making light, situational jokes: “You only ate half a baby carrot?
 You were too full to finish a baby carrot?”